Who are The Shortest Players in the NBA History

 Chris Paul

-He is known as the best point guard playing the game right now in NBA and has the Los Angeles Clippers performing far above their bottom-dwelling past.
+He is known as the best point guard playing the game right now in the NBA and has the Los Angeles Clippers performing far above their bottom-dwelling past.
 Despite his height, he is a great defender.

 Chris Paul's height